programminghistorian/jekyll/en/lessons/image-classification-neural-networks.md

 ## Import the Model with ml5.js

-Teachable Machine is a great resource for familiarizing yourself with how neural networks &mdashand machine learning more broadly&mdash work.
+Teachable Machine is a great resource for familiarizing yourself with how neural networks &mdash;and machine learning more broadly&mdash; work.
 However, it is limited in what it can do.
 For instance, maybe we would like to create some sort of graph that displays information about the classification.
 Or, maybe we want to allow others to use our model for classification.
 For that, we will need to import our model to a system that allows more flexibility.
 Although there are many possible tools to choose from, for this tutorial we will be using `ml5.js` and `p5.js`.

 [Ml5.js](https://ml5js.org/) is a JavaScript library built on top of Tensorflow.js.
 As mentioned earlier, machine learning libraries often require users to have significant background knowledge of programming and/or statistics.
 For most neural network libraries, you must specify properties for each layer of the neural network such as its inputs, outputs, and activation functions.
 Ml5.js takes care of this for you, making it easier for beginners to start.